azkiflay/ansible/README.md

 </p>
 <p align="center"><strong>Figure 2:</strong> Transferring public key to a remote host </p>

 Therefore, the public key of the Ansible controller has been copied to the remote host's authorized_keys file.
 As a result, the controller can access the remote host without a password, using the public key.
 As shown in Figure 3, when *ssh myname@192.168.0.10* is issued to access remote host, no prompt appears asking for a password.
+Because the public key of the controller has now been added to the remote host's authorized_keys file.
+The presence of the public key at the remote host can be verified using *nano ~/.ssh/authorized_keys" by connecting to it.
+With regards to the private key, the clue is in the name.
+It should be kept private and secure at the controller, which uses it to decrypt messages from remote hosts.

 <p align="center">
   <img src="figures/ssh_public_key_login.png" width="300" height="200"/>